Table of contents

 British retailer ASOS is a real innovator in harnessing the user generated content marketing.
 The brand’s Instagram account with more than 4 million followers is pretty much a stage for fans who pose with ASOS items and share their outfits images under a #AsSeenOnMe hashtag.
 The brand then directs the audience to the Instagram bio with a link to an appropriate purchase section on the brand’s website where you can buy the presented items (UGC sales generating potential at its finest!).

-This user generated content strategy is especially practical, because you can drastically shorten the buyer’s journey.
+This customers content strategy is especially practical, because you can drastically shorten the buyer’s journey.
 Potential customers land on your Instagram page, see an outfit they like, and with two or three clicks they can make a purchase.
-By the way, a great approach to leveraging social media channels in sales.
+By the way, a great approach to leveraging your brand’s social media channels in sales.

 Here’s some homework for you: think of products your company offers.
 Can they be tagged and sold via Instagram?
 Think of what user-generated content examples will help you achieve your goal.